PrakharChaturvedi/Obsidian/SIH - Schedule.md

 _Thank you, sir._

 Next, I would like to call **Brig.
-A. Shridhar**, our esteemed Dean of Academics,to share his thoughts on the event.
+A. Shridhar**, our esteemed Dean of Academics, to share his thoughts on the event.

 _Thank you, sir._